A yellow and white infographic with four people

 Michelangelo Caravaggio 065

-Sorry, not everything is narcissistic
+Sorry, not Everyone is Narcissistic

 In our culture, when someone does something that is considered self-motivated, we tend to assume it is narcissistic.
 This term is used as a catch-all for various maladaptive behavioral traits.